 Intelligence, Temperament and Personality Traits of the Brug

-Coming to the most interest part about the Brug, it is important to realise that this hybrid has a mixed, versatile gene pool that makes it difficult to predict the personality of your Brug.
+Coming to the most interest part about the Brug, it is important to realize that this hybrid has a mixed, versatile gene pool that makes it difficult to predict the personality of your Brug.

 However, there are a lot of qualities that the Brug is bound to have, though they may differ in the degree to which they are present in your dog.